Who put the ‘Wren’ in Wreningham? The answer of course, is the witch.

 The wren ‘ceremony’ follows the pattern of many similar ancient entertainments which can be simply described as ritual house-visiting.
 Groups of people, mostly men and boys, often masked or painted, wearing unusual outfits, (frequently dresses) or cloaked in straw, would go knocking from house to house.
 'Wren Boys' as they were known, carried a live or stuffed effigy of the bird which was often burned.
 As well as offering music and song, they collected money which variously was offered to the church, charity or funded a party.
 (Sound familiar?
 Penny-for the Guy?
 Trick-or-treat at Halloween?)
 All forms of lusty local entertainment that helped liven up the dark and dreary days of winter.

 Perhaps hostility to this harmless little bird was driven in the Middle Ages by religious zealots and clerics determined to exterminate vestiges of druidic reverence and practice.
 Medieval texts interpret the etymology of wren, as 'druid bird’ or 'king bird' with powers of wisdom and cunning.

-Thankfully the legacy of the legend of Wreningham allows residents of today to enjoy less gruesome forms of cheer in their community hall bar aptly named the Witch and Wren or eating out at the local restaurant, the Bird in Hand.
+Thankfully the legacy of the legend of Wreningham allows residents of today to enjoy less gruesome forms of cheer in their community hall's bar, aptly named The Witch and Wren, or eating out at the local restaurant, The Bird in Hand.